MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-csharp.md

 - Optionally:
   - Review [Profile and engine objects](concept-profile-engine-cpp.md).
 The profile and engine objects are universal concepts, required by clients that use the MIP File/Policy/Protection APIs.
   - Review [Authentication concepts](concept-authentication-cpp.md) to learn how authentication and consent are implemented by the SDK and client application.
-  - Review [Observer concepts](concept-async-observers.md) to learn more about observers, and how they're implemented.
-The MIP SDK makes use of the observer pattern to implement asynchronous event notifications.

 ## Create a Visual Studio solution and project